UCDaxyu/Audi-Ding/README.md

 <p align="center">
   <img src="/Images/Spectrogram.gif" width= "800" height ="400" />
 </p>
 We apply the filterbanks to our STFT.
 To motivate this, we can observe the FFT of each time frame from the spectrogram.
 With the fft, we have much higher resolution in our spectrum than we arguably need.
 Going through each time frame in this animation, we can see major changes that occur that are masked by alot of "noise".
+Therefore, we apply the filterbanks as a dimensionality reduction technique to better focus our data.

 <p align="center">
   <img src="/Images/Mat_Spectrogram.png" width= "800" height ="400" />
 </p>

 So lets compare the spectrograms of speaker 1 before and after the filterbanks are applied.
 The left side is a plot of the normal spectrogram.
 On the right is the resulting spectrogram when our spectrum has been quantized by 20 filter banks.
-As wee can see, quantizing the spectrum helps to reduce the dimensionality of our training problem while preserving the general shape of each speaker's frequency spectrum.
+Quantizing the spectrum reduced the representation of our signal to simply 12 points per frame as opposed to the 512 fft points.
+This is all done while sitll preserving the general shape of each speaker's frequency spectrum across time.